Zaccaria-Amillou/app_streamlit/README.md

 ## Application Structure

-- `app_test.py`: This is the main application file.
-It contains the Streamlit application and the code for preprocessing the input and making predictions with the model.
+- `flask_app.py`: This is the main application file.
+It contains the flask application and the code for preprocessing the input and making predictions with the model.

+- `viz_app.py`: This is the visualization file.
+It contains the Streamlit application that create a visualisation for the application inside the container.

+- `viz_app_local .py`: This is the visualization file.
+It contains the Streamlit application that create a visualisation for the application locally with a connection to the flask api on azure.

 - `tokenizer/tokenizer_l_glo.pkl`: This file contains the pre-trained tokenizer used to tokenize the input text.